-Accounts Receivable and Allowance for Uncollectable Accounts
+Accounts Receivable and Allowance for Uncollectible Accounts

 PCC's accounts receivable includes tuition and fee charges to students and amounts due from federal grantor agencies.
 The allowance for doubtful accounts is stated at an amount which management believes will be adequate to absorb possible losses on accounts receivable that may become uncollectible based on evaluations of the collectability of these accounts and prior collection experience.
-The allowance is established through a provision for uncollectable accounts charged to tuition and fees.
-For the years ended September 30, 2016 and 2015, the tuition and fees in the Statements of Revenues, Expenses, and Changes in Net Position is reported net of the provision for uncollectable accounts of \$61,146 and \$68,223, respectively.
+The allowance is established through a provision for uncollectible accounts charged to tuition and fees.
+For the years ended September 30, 2017 and 2016, the tuition and fees in the Statements of Revenues, Expenses, and Changes in Net Position is reported net of the provision for uncollectible accounts of \$496,961 and \$61,146, respectively.